 If there is a mechanical issue, we may instruct the Breakdown service to come to your aid so you can continue your holiday.

-Yes, all our campervans are equipped with blown air heating, are fully insulated and come with thermal window blinds for the cab.
+Yes, all our campervans are equipped with blown air heating and are fully insulated.
 Pebbles has diesel heating which will work without an electric connection.
-Skye and Sandy have electric heating which requires 240v electric hook-up.
+Skye and Sandy have electric heating which requires a 240v electric hook-up.

 Each campervan has a 2-ring gas hob and sink fitted.
 The hob runs from a gas bottle supplied with the van.
 If you need a refill, these can be supplied from most camping shops and sites.
 An outdoor gas BBQ is supplied as standard with a full gas canister if you wish to cook outside.
 Please replace any empty BBQ gas canisters.
 Pease ensure the BBQ is sited not too close to the campervan to prevent any damage, and respect the countryside code and any campsite rules while cooking outside.
 You are advised to let the BBQ completely cool down outside before cleaning and packing away – it should be returned clean.